entropia/tip-toi-reveng/README.md

  * Discussion about Tip-Toi: http://www.quadrierer.de/geekythinking/blog/?itemid=368 (German)
  * Discussion about Tip-Toi and the related TING pen, including discussion on how to print your own books: http://www.mikrocontroller.net/topic/214479 (German)

-The decode tool
+The tttool tool
 ---------------

-Use the tool `decode.hs` to investigate the gme files and build new ones.
+Use the tool `tttool.hs` to investigate the gme files and build new ones.
 It supports various subcommands:

-	Usage: decode [options] command
+	Usage: tttool [options] command

 	Options:
 	    -t <transcriptfile>